Bring Forth Fruit unto God

 The true Christian brings forth spiritual fruit by the power of God the Holy Spirit.

-In Romans chapter 7, the apostle Paul provides an allegory of two marriages in order to help us further understand Christian conversion—a transformation that is worked by the Holy Spirit—illustrating and re-emphasising what he taught in Romans chapter 6.
+In Romans chapter 7, the apostle Paul provides an allegory of two marriages to teach us what Christian conversion involves—a transformation that is worked by the Holy Spirit.
+By this allegory Paul illustrates and re-emphasises what he taught in Romans chapter 6 concerning the Christian’s union with Christ first in his death and burial, and then in his resurrection.1

-The apostle asks this question concerning the marriage covenant: “Know ye not, brethren, (for I speak to them that know the law,)2 how that the law hath dominion over a man as long as he liveth?”
-(Romans 7.1).
+The apostle asks this question concerning the marriage covenant: “Know ye not, brethren, (for I speak to them that know the law,)3 how that the law hath dominion over a man as long as he liveth?”
+(Romans 7:1).

 Paul points out that if the first husband in his allegory dies, then his widow is “loosed from the law of her husband”—i.e. loosed from the marriage covenant of her deceased husband.
-And in that case she is legally free to enter a second, subsequent marriage—without this other relationship being considered adultery (v.3).
+And in that case she is legally free to enter another, subsequent marriage—without this second relationship being considered adultery (v.3).

 Then the apostle reasons that the case is similar for the Christian, but with a most important difference: “Wherefore, my bretheren, ye also are become dead to the law by the body of Christ” (v.4a).

 A death has occurred.
 That death brought an end to the Christian’s being “under the law.”
 But that death was the death of Christ on behalf of his people.
+He died for his people, as their Substiture.
 Christ’s death is counted by God the Father as being his people’s death to the law.

 But now, we are delivered from the condemnation of the law because we have become dead to the law by the body of Christ, who died for us.
 And as we have seen, this deliverance was applied to our souls at our conversion—by the baptism of the Holy Spirit.